Three Tips For Improving Your Hearing

 1. Maintain your ears well: It’s easy to let ear wax build up without knowing it.
 As it accumulates it hardens and can interfere with hearing.
 To remove wax build up, use an eyedropper filled with warm, natural oil or hydrogen peroxide.
 Insert into the ear and then rinse your ear canals with warm water.
 Be sure to dry out your ears after rinsing them so no bacteria or moisture sets in, which could cause an infection.
 Also, when you are cleaning your ears out, Q-tips can actually cause damage if you aren’t careful.
 By jamming them in your ear, you can sometimes push wax deeper in, which can cause more problems, and if you are too rough, damage to the ear drum can occur.
 So, if you use them once in a while, be very gentle.
 In addition, be sure to avoid loud noises (such as loud music, power tools, etc) on regular occasions; this can cause permanent damage to your ear drums.

 2. Try a mini-hearing aid/sound amplifier: Sound amplifiers, such as this product, can work well due to sensitive microphones that have built-in volume control.
-Devices with this technology are easy to use, adjustable and can help increase sound volume so you can hear well.
+Devices with this technology are easy to use, adjustable and can help increase the sound volume so you can hear well.
 These devices are subtle and not obtrusive, so it’s likely that those around you won’t even notice you have a hearing device in your ear.
+If you’re thinking about getting some hearing aids, it might be worth reading the reviews at EarPros first.
+That way, you’ll know which ones are best.

 3. Exercise your ears: It’s true!
 You can exercise your ears.
 Begin by focusing on distant sounds, trying to drown out noises right next to you.
 This will allow you to differentiate different sounds and noise level variations, and can help train you to hear better in noisy or crowded rooms.